 To learn more visit AI-Ethics.com and see the video at the bottom of the page.

 Everyone should know about hacks and hackers and the philosophy they developed, the Hacker Way.
 The terms hack and hackers originated in the late 1950s at MIT as part of the Tech Model Railroad Club.
 They called a hack any ‘project undertaken or product built not solely for some constructive goal, but with some wild pleasure taken in mere involvement.”
-Steven levy, Hackers (O’Reilly 2010) at pg.10.
-Now they define a Hacker as “someone who applies ingenuity to create a clever result, called a “hack”.”
+Steven Levy, Hackers (O’Reilly 2010) at pg.10.
+(Levy’s excellent book contains a very detailed history of hackers up until 1983.)
+Now MIT defines a Hacker as “someone who applies ingenuity to create a clever result, called a “hack”.”
 They go on to explain:

 The essence of a “hack” is that it is done quickly, and is usually inelegant.
 It accomplishes the desired goal without changing the design of the system it is embedded in.
 Despite often being at odds with the design of the larger system, a hack is generally quite clever and effective.

 The Hacker Way philosophy that developed over the years was based on tech thoughts like these.
 Be Fast is still one of the fundamental Hacker Way precepts.
-This is the credo behind Facebook and most other advanced software companies.
+(So too is the fundamental precept of Hands On, but more on that later.)
+Fast is the credo behind Facebook and most other advanced software companies.
 Yet, surprisingly, very few people are talking about the Hacker Way or sharing the secret sauce, the hack, behind their success.
 That is contrary to another fundamental hacker principle of Openness.
 So, I am stepping in to fill the gap.
 That’s what I do, my hack.
 (Stepping-In is discussed in Davenport and Kirby, Only Humans Need Apply, and by Dean Gonsowski, ) The Hacker Way is a path to maximum impact with your life, a path to build social values near and dear to your heart.

 In this eleven minute video that soon follows I discuss the five principles and related ideas of the Hacker Way.
 I explain how these ideas can be applied to life in general, not just how they can be applied in my legal specialties, as my prior videos on the subject have done.
 See: the TAR Course; and HackerLaw.org for legal applications.
 Please leave some comments, either here or at my new Facebook site: HackerWay.org.